 However, enrollment data suggests that, despite recruitment efforts, there’s much more to be done.
 As an example, there is a 31%-point gap in college enrollment between 18- to 24-year-olds in the highest and lowest family income quartiles.

 To tackle this, many Admissions departments have implemented DEI initiatives to attract and support underrepresented groups.
-One key strategy that is gaining traction is the removal of standardized testing in the admissions process.
+One key strategy gaining traction is removing standardized testing in the admissions process.
 In this blog we will explore what standardized testing is and dig into the pros and cons of standardized testing for schools and students alike.

 Standardized tests are used by Admissions departments as part of the application process for colleges and universities.
 They are designed to provide an objective measure of a student’s academic skills and potential, ensuring that students are assessed using the same criteria.